kleros/kleros-juror-front/README.md

 ## Get Started

 1. Clone this repo.
-2. Install and set up the MetaMask chrome extension.
+2a.
+Install and set up the MetaMask chrome extension.
+2b.
+To set up MetaMask, select an appropriate (test or production) network and create a DEN password.
 3. Create a .env file in the root of the repo.

 ```sh